- Location: Delaware

 So, the challenge to you is how can you bring your car to the DMV inspection lane without a valid registration?
 Temporary license plates are the answer.

 You can apply for a temporary plate at any DMV office.
-The fee is just $10 and the plates are usually good for 30 days.
+The fee is just $10.
 All you need is the Bill of Sale, proof of insurance, and proof of identity.

 The Bill of Sale is also an important document when it comes to getting financing for your new car.
 Perhaps you need to borrow some money for the purchase; a bank or lender will rely on the Bill of Sale to determine your loan amount.